ahmedbahaashalaby/Drug-optimization-and-prediction-12-Methoxy-carnosic-acids-found-in-rosemary-/README.md

 # Drug-optimization-and-prediction-12-Methoxy-carnosic-acids-found-in-rosemary-
 Drug optimization of 12-Methoxy-carnosic acids found in rosemary and prediction as 5-alpha reductase enzyme inhibitor  using computational tools compared to  reference finasteride

+II.
+Abstract:
+It has been known for many decades that rosemary is used as treatment for Alopecia and hair loss This paper is addressing the efficacy of 12-Methoxy carnosic acid found in rosemary as 5 alpha reductase inhibitor compared to finasteride through molecular docking techniques.
+Using docking tools like Auto dock tools to assign enzyme configuration box and then using vina tool for molecular docking and getting reports for both ligands.
+Also chemsketch was used to optimize the drug and ensure the docking of the 2 pockets of 5 alpha reductase .
+Also pymol was used for visualization and ligand-enzyme interactions different orientations with different scores.
+Also open babel was used to handle the many conversions in cheminformatics nature.
+The results were very promising for a natural molecule like 12-methoxy carnosic acid molecule as 5 alpha reductase inhibitor .
+This review authenticates that rosemary has appeared as a reliable source for curing hair loss, by inhibiting 5 alpha reductase enzyme.
+It also opens the door for further studies on single isolated constituents, especially carnosic acid,and support drug discovery with computational and cheminformatics techniques.